macdao/ocds-guide-to-setting-up-mac/README.en.md

 ### ShiftIt

-In OS X you only can adjust window size by dragging.
+In macOS you only can adjust window size by dragging.
 I've tried lots of window management tools, but most of them have the conflict key mapping(mostly with IntelliJ IDEA).
 ShiftIt is the apparently rare one without any conflicts.

 Installation: